Jerry Falwell: Trademark infringement lawsuit against Christopher Lamparello

 In Lamparello v.
 Falwell, a dispute over the ownership of the Internet domain fallwell.com, the United States Court of Appeals for the Fourth Circuit reversed an earlier District Court decision, arguing that Christopher Lamparello, who owned the domain, "clearly created his website intending only to provide a forum to criticize ideas, not to steal customers."
-Lamparello's website describes itself as not being connected to Jerry Falwell and is critical of Falwell's views on homosexuality.
-On April 17, 2006, the Supreme Court declined to hear an appeal of the Court of Appeals ruling that Lamparello's usage of the domain was legal.
+Lamparello's website described itself as not being connected to Jerry Falwell and is critical of Falwell's views on homosexuality.
+On April 17, 2006, the Supreme Court declined to hear an appeal of the Appeals Court's ruling that Lamparello's usage of the domain was legal.

-Previous to this, a different man had turned over jerryfalwell.com and jerryfallwell.com after Falwell threatened to sue for trademark infringement.
+Before that, a different man had turned over jerryfalwell.com and jerryfallwell.com after Falwell threatened to sue for trademark infringement.
 Lawyers for Public Citizen Litigation Group's Internet Free Speech project represented the domain name owners in both cases.

 Apocalyptic beliefs

 On July 31, 2006, CNN's Paula Zahn Now program featured a segment on "whether the crisis in the Middle East is actually a prelude to the end of the world".
-In an interview Falwell claimed, "I believe in the premillennial, pre-tribulational coming of Christ for all of his church, and to summarize that, your first poll, do you believe Jesus' coming the second time will be in the future, I would vote yes with the 59 percent and with Billy Graham and most evangelicals."

-Based on this and other statements, Falwell has been identified as a dispensationalist.
+In an interview, Falwell said, "I believe in the pre-millennial, pre-tribulational coming of Christ for all of his church, and to summarize that, your first poll, do you believe Jesus' coming the second time will be in the future, I would vote yes with the 59 percent and with Billy Graham and most evangelicals."
+Based on that and other statements, Falwell has been identified as a dispensationalist.

-In 1999, Falwell declared the Antichrist would probably arrive within a decade and "of course he'll be Jewish".
-After accusations of anti-Semitism Falwell apologized and explained he was simply expressing the theological tenet that the Antichrist and Christ share many attributes.
+In 1999, Falwell said the Antichrist would probably arrive within a decade and "of course he'll be Jewish".
+After accusations of antisemitism, Falwell apologized and explained he was simply expressing the theological tenet that the Antichrist and Christ share many attributes.